LloydDunn/task_list_app_deployment_terraform/README.md

 1. Explain what you think each line in the [`Dockerfile`](./Dockerfile) is doing?
   Discuss this in your group.
 2. Get the app to run locally on your machine using the provided `Dockerfile`?
+The information in [server/config/config.js](./server/config/config.js) will help with this.
   This will help you refresh your memory of how to work with dockerised applications.
-  It can also be useful if you want to for test out commands before you try them in the Cloud.
+  It can also be useful if you want to for test something before you try it in the Cloud.
 3. Explain what you think the `buildAndTest` job CI job in the provided GitHub Actions workflow (`.github/workflows/ci-cd.yml`) is doing?

 > **Note**: The `buildAndTest` GitHub Actions job should work without changes, but the `deploy` job won't out of the box.
 Part of your tasks in this project will be to figure out why and get it to work.